 Sister Sara Louise Reilly, General Councilor of the Sisters of Charity, managed the transfer and oversaw the initiation of the ministry of the Sisters of Charity to the low-income men between the ages of 50-80.

 Today, St. Joseph’s House of Hospitality is operated under the jurisdiction of Catholic Charities of the Diocese of Pittsburgh.
-Sister Harriet Seton Newton is the Manager of St. Joseph’s House of Hospitality.
+Sister Harriet Seton Newton was the last Sister of Charity to serve as the Manager of St. Joseph’s House of Hospitality.